pmeeny/CI-MS3-FootballMemories/README.md

 - JQuery (https://jquery.com)
     - JQuery was used in some javascript files for DOM manipulation
 - TinyPNG (https://tinypng.com/)
-    - TinyPNG was used to compress images
+    - TinyPNG was used to compress images to improve performance and reduce space
  - CSS Validation Service (https://jigsaw.w3.org/css-validator/)
     - CSS validation service for validation the css in the project
 - HTML Markup Validation Service (https://validator.w3.org/)